RichNye/richnye.github.io/_posts/2025-12-23-testing-aws-rds-postgres.md

 Short answer: kinda, but not quite.

-Long answer: the SSL mode paramter was set to prefer, not required.
+Long answer: the SSL mode parameter was set to prefer, not required.
 Changing that in pgAdmin to required fixed my issue and satisfied AWS.

 ## Restoring the DB
 Great, so we're connected using pgAdmin - let's restore the DB.
 I simply used the GUI on my homelab, took a basic custom backup of my db, nothing special here.
 Then I went to restore it to my AWS server and realised a couple of things: